juanfrans/juanfrans.github.io/juanfrans/_posts/2017-06-01-ConflictUrbanismColombia.markdown

 ![Report Image](../../../assets/projectImages/conflictUrbanismColombia/report.png)

 These patterns reveal more about the collection process than about the actual crimes that were committed, and as such, tell us something about how the data was gathered by the government.
 This, in turn, should help us question the dataset itself and treat it with the necessary skepticism and care.
 For example, why was there such a clear effort to collect data about massacres between 2008 and 2010?
 And why did this focus switch to collecting reports about displacement?
 We suspect this has much more to do with the political realities at the time than with the conditions on the ground.
 Ultimately, however, this does not mean that the data itself is false but only that it is the product of a specific collection effort and thus, might not capture the whole reality of the conflict.

-To explore and interact with the full project please go to the [Conflict Urbanism: Colombia site](https://conflicturbanismcolombia.com/).
-And for further reading download our papers [Visualizing Conflict: Possibilities for Urban Research](http://www.cogitatiopress.com/urbanplanning/article/view/880/880) and [A Gravity Model Analysis Of Forced Displacement In Colombia](https://www.sciencedirect.com/science/article/pii/S0264275118311363).

 *Conflict Urbanism Colombia was built with [Tangram](https://github.com/tangrams/tangram), [Leaflet](https://leafletjs.com/), [D3.js](https://d3js.org/), [Three.js](https://threejs.org/), [Processing](https://processing.org/), [Photoshop](https://www.adobe.com/products/photoshop.html), [Landsat-Util](https://github.com/developmentseed/landsat-util), and [After Effects](https://www.adobe.com/products/aftereffects.html).*